Information Commissioner Christopher Graham says issues of national security cannot be allowed to overshadow concerns of legitimate public interest.

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

-Christopher Graham told the Society of Editors' annual conference he was concerned by the scale of online surveillance revealed by Edward Snowden, but stopped short of criticising US and UK security agencies.
+He told the Society of Editors' annual conference that he was very concerned by the scale of online surveillance revealed by Edward Snowden, but stopped short of criticising US and UK security agencies.

 Graham said security could not trump every consideration and the UK had to find a way to restore confidence in the country’s intelligence agencies, according to the Guardian.